-Section 7.7(a) of the base New gTLD Registry Agreement provides a mechanism enabling ICANN or the Registries Stakeholder Group (RySG) to periodically initiate negotiations to discuss revisions to the Registry Agreement.
-These negotiations may be initiated by either party not more than once per twelve month period and the first notice to initiate negotiations could not be submitted by either party prior to 1 July 2014.
+Section 7.7(a) of the base New gTLD Registry Agreement provides a mechanism for ICANN or the Registries Stakeholder Group (RySG) to periodically initiate negotiations and revisions to the Registry Agreement.
+These negotiations may be initiated by either party not more than once per twelve-month period.
+The first notice to initiate negotiations could not be submitted by either party prior to 1 July 2014.

 On 16 July 2014, the RySG notified ICANN that it wished to negotiate proposed changes to the Registry Agreement.
 As required by Section 7.7(b) of the Registry Agreement, ICANN engaged in a "Discussion Period" with the Working Group established by the RySG on the form and substance of proposed contract amendments that were submitted by the Working Group and ICANN.